All News

 Discovery could pave the way to high speed, low-energy quantum computing.Eric Michielssen appointed to State of Michigan Mobility Task Force

-Appointed by Governor Gretchen Whitmer, Eric Michielssen joins the Council on Future Mobility and Electrification to advance the state’s future mobility ecosystemSix ECE faculty and staff recognized for their outstanding contributions
+Appointed by Governor Gretchen Whitmer, Eric Michielssen joins the Council on Future Mobility and Electrification to advance the state’s future mobility ecosystemSix ECE staff recognized for their outstanding contributions

-Six ECE faculty and staff have been recognized by the College of Engineering for their creativity, innovation, and daring approaches to their work.
+Six ECE staff have been recognized by the College of Engineering for their creativity, innovation, and daring approaches to their work.